 She personally completed the landscaping at both locations, creating a tropical, Caribbean environment full of exotic foliage.
 In fact, more than 60 palm trees canopy just one acre at both properties, surrounding guests in privacy.

 Hibiscus bushes and trees, Mammy Crotons, Petit Pink Oleanders, and umpteen exotic palm and seasonal flowers (geraniums, etc.) create an almost rain forest-like oasis on a private, powdery beach.
 Many of the plants are identified with little landscape signs.

 "We wanted to create a special getaway that embraces and preserves the spirit of the island.
 We wanted to take guests away from their normal surroundings and transport them into a relaxing, enjoyable state of mind through a clean and fresh island feel."

 Today, more than 6,000 guests visit both properties each year, for simple weekends away, extended vacations, family reunions, wedding parties, honeymoons and anniversaries.

 "My parents moved to Florida 50 years ago.
 Yet growing up here, we didn't visit the beach as often as we'd like because we were busy.
 I thought buying a beach resort would help remind my own family of why we live in Florida," she says.
 "For local Florida guests . . . we want them to remember why they moved here.
-For out-of-state visitors, we hope to introduce them to the environment and our beautiful beaches, and entice them to visit or move here."
+For out-of-state visitors, we hope to introduce them to the environment and our beautiful beaches, and entice them to visit."